Sarah Holdaway in conversation with Judith Cowan, "Judith Cowan, On the Life behind the Landscape", Rugby Art Gallery & Museum, 2021

 The story came to mind because something can be there when you do not expect it to be there.
 It’s to do with being seen and not being seen, witnessing, and something being there without being witnessed.
 I am interested in bringing something into existence, catching it as opposed to defining it.

-SH: Would you say that drawing is an important part of your practise?
+SH: Would you say that drawing is an important part of your practice?

 JC: Drawing can be a photograph, it can be a sketch, it can be a thing that doesn’t have a place in the world.